MicrosoftDocs/sql-docs/docs/database-engine/install-windows/change-the-database-compatibility-mode-and-use-the-query-store.md

 ---
-title: "Change the Database Compatibility Mode and Use the Query Store | Microsoft Docs" ms.custom: "" ms.date: "07/21/2017" ms.prod: sql
+title: "Change the Database Compatibility Level and Use the Query Store | Microsoft Docs" ms.custom: "" ms.date: "07/21/2017" ms.prod: sql